kerteszg/EmbeddingNet/README.md

 Original framework is available at https://github.com/RocketFlash/EmbeddingNet.

 This repository contains the modifications and materials used in experiments described in *Metric Embedding Learning on Multi-Directional Projections*, submitted to *MDPI Algorithms*.
+Result logs are available in https://github.com/kerteszg/EmbeddingNet/tree/master/experiment-results.

 Below are the original instructions to setup the environment.
 To setup the original version of the framework, please refer to the installation notes on [the original repository](https://github.com/RocketFlash/EmbeddingNet).